NKorea allows SKorean journalists to cover nuke test closing

-SEOUL, South Korea (AP) — Seoul says North Korea has allowed South Korean journalists to join the small group of foreign media being allowed to cover the dismantling of its nuclear test site.
+SEOUL, South Korea (AP) — North Korea on Wednesday allowed South Korean journalists to join the small group of foreign media in the country to witness the dismantling of its nuclear test site this week, Seoul officials said.

-North Korea had earlier refused to allow South Korean journalists into the country to witness the event, raising worries about the prospect for recently improving ties.
-Their exclusion followed Pyongyang cutting off high-level contact with Seoul to protest joint U.S.-South Korean military exercises.
+North Korea had earlier refused to grant entry visas to the South Korean journalists, raising worries about the prospect for recently improving ties.
+Their exclusion followed Pyongyang cutting off high-level contact with Seoul to protest joint U.S.-South Korean military exercises that it calls an invasion rehearsal.

-The dismantling of the North’s Punggye-ri nuclear test site is expected to happen between Wednesday and Friday depending on weather.
+The dismantling of the North’s Punggye-ri nuclear test site, where all of its six nuclear bomb test explosions occurred, is expected to happen Thursday or Friday depending on weather.

-Seoul’s Unification Ministry said North Korea accepted the list of eight South Koreans to attend via a cross-border communication channel.
+Seoul’s Unification Ministry said North Korea accepted the list of eight South Koreans to attend via a cross-border communication channel on Wednesday morning.

 Most Read Nation & World Stories